Best Cell Phone Plans of 2023

 Expect throttled, capped, and deprioritized 4G LTE data speeds

 For 4G LTE data, Xfinity says it can deliver download speeds around 5–12 Mbps and upload speeds around 2–5 Mbps.
-There is a soft data cap of 20 GB, after which you will be deprioritized, and Xfinity will cut your download speeds to 1.5 Mbps and upload speeds to 750 Kbps.
+There is a soft data cap of 20 GB, after which (like Tello customers) you will be deprioritized, and Xfinity will cut your download speeds to 1.5 Mbps and upload speeds to 750 Kbps.
 That’s partly why we say go with 5G if you can.

 Non-5G devices experience low-resolution video streaming